youssefshoeb/Lane-Detection/README.md

 - The L Channel from the LUV color space, with a min threshold of 195 and a max threshold of 255, did an almost perfect job of picking up the white lane lines, but completely ignored the yellow lines.
 - The B channel from the Lab color space, with a min threshold of 140 and an upper threshold of 200, did a good job in identifying the yellow lines, but completely ignored the white lines.

- A combined binary threshold based on the two above mentioned binary thresholds was used to create one combination thresholded image, which does a great job of highlighting almost all of the white and yellow lane lines.![ Binary threshold images][image4]
+ A combined binary threshold based on the two above mentioned binary thresholds was used to create one combination thresholded image, which does a great job of highlighting almost all of the white and yellow lane lines.

+ ![ Binary threshold images][image4]

  ### Step 5: Detect Lane Lines
  To detect the lane lines the following approach was applied on the binary wraped image: